 The Web Console, used in previous versions of AEM to change OSGi settings, is not available in AEM Cloud Service.
 Therefore changes to OSGi must be introduced via the CI/CD pipeline.

-Direct changes to the publish repository are not allowed on AEM Cloud Service.
-In prior versions of on-premise AEM or AEM on AMS, code changes could be made directly to the publish repository for example to creates users, update user profile, and create nodes.
-This is no longer possible and can be mitigated in the following ways:
+/home folder on the publish tier, direct changes to the publish repository are not allowed on AEM Cloud Service.
+In prior versions of on-premise AEM or AEM on AMS, code changes could be made directly to the publish repository.
+Some limitations can be mitigated in the following ways: